-- An upcoming Live-Action film revolving around an adult Christopher Robin returning to the Hundred Acre Wood, and his long-lost toy friends deciding to turn his melancholy life around.
+- Christopher Robin (2018): A Live-Action Adaptation film revolving around an adult Christopher Robin returning to the Hundred Acre Wood, and his long-lost toy friends deciding to turn his melancholy life around.

 - Pooh's Grand Adventure: The Search for Christopher Robin (1997): Disney's third Direct-to-Video sequel ever.
-Iit follows Pooh and friends heading out on a dangerous mission to rescue Robin, and is scarier and more intense than its predecessors.
+It follows Pooh and friends heading out on a dangerous mission to rescue Robin, and is scarier and more intense than its predecessors.

 - Winnie the Pooh: Seasons of Giving (1999): A Compilation Movie consisting of the 1998 Thanksgiving special and a few episodes of The New Adventures of Winnie The Pooh (see below) with linking material.